 - 1. Introductory courses (18 credits for major; 6 credits for minor) - a) One disciplinary course from the following list: SOWK1015.
-Introduction to social policy and social development (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits): Faculty of Social Sciences Geography Politics and Public Administration Psychology Sociology - 2.
-Advanced courses (78 credits for major; 30 credits for minor):
+Introduction to social policy and social development (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):

+2. Advanced courses (78 credits for major; 30 credits for minor):